10 Best Things to Do in Kirkenes, Norway (+ Top Experiences!)

 Where to Stay in Kirkenes

 To be honest, you will not be spoiled for choice when it comes to accommodation in Kirkenes.
-And, places sell out quickly since there are so few places to stay!
+And places sell out quickly since there are so few places to stay!

 The Thon Hotel has a way better view, on the other hand.
 It sits right on the water.

-I think I will stay there next time just to be closer to the sea, but the Scandic was just fine and I can recommend it to those coming to Kirkenes.
+I think I will stay there next time just to be closer to the sea, but the Scandic was just fine, and I can recommend it to those coming to Kirkenes.

-1. Snow Hotel Kirkenes (unique experience – recommended!)
+- Snow Hotel Kirkenes (unique experience—recommended!)

-Did we miss any of the best things to do in Kirkenes in this guide?
+Did I miss any of the best things to do in Kirkenes in this guide?
+Let me know your favorite places to visit in Kirkenes in the comments!

 More Northern Norway Travel Guides